 Students who violate the standards for the use of electronic devices during clinical experiences in the healthcare facilities and within patient care areas subject themselves to HIPAA violation claims which could result in legal actions.

-I have read the Antelope Valley College Associate Degree Nursing Electronic Devices Policy.
-I understand the contents and I agree to comply with the said policy.
+I have read the Antelope Valley Colle understand the contents and I agree to c ge Associate Degree Nursing Electronic Devices Policy.
+I amply with the said policy.

-Student's Name (Please Print)
+Student's Name (Please Print) Student's Signature

-Student's Signature

 Date